 Looking to explore more hot springs in Idaho?
-Than this 3 day Idaho Hot Springs Road Trip Guide is for you!
+Then this 3-Day Idaho Hot Springs Road Trip Guide is for you!

 A beautiful scenic drive with plenty of Idaho hot springs along the way?
 Count me in!
 Idaho is my husband’s home state and I’ve made a concentrated effort to see more of it with him.
 So when the opportunity presented itself to take a three-day road trip through that beautiful state, we, of course, said yes!